-While forestry has remained, mining has sustained.
+While forestry has remained, mining has continued to sustain.
 The Pinjarra alumina refinery was commissioned in 1972 as one of the world's largest refineries with over 4.2 million tonnes produced annually.
 It is supplied with bauxite ore from the Huntly bauxite mine near Dwellingup.

-Dwellingup has increasingly become a tourist town and is emerging as a trails town of national, and in the future international significance.
+Dwellingup has increasingly become a tourist town.
 The Shire of Murray and various State and Commonwealth bodies have invested \$4.5 million to transform Dwellingup into a recognised 'Trails Town'.
 A funding application to the Australian government to build additional trails is also pending.